ibm-cloud-docs/solution-tutorials/smart-data-lake.md

     - Provide a bucket **Name** and click **Create**.
 If you receive an *AccessDenied* error, try with an unique bucket name.
 4. Upload the CSV file to {{site.data.keyword.cos_short}}.
     - From your bucket, click **Upload** > **Files**.
-    - Select the **Aspera high-speed transfer.Requires installation.** radio button.
+    - Select **Standard Upload** to use regular http file transfer or select the **Aspera high-speed transfer.
+Requires installation.** radio button.
-    - Click **Install Aspera connect** > Download Connect.
+    - In case of Aspera upload, click **Install Aspera connect** > Download Connect.
 This will download the Aspera plugin to your machine.
-    - Once the plugin is successfully installed.
+Once the plugin is successfully installed.
 You may have to refresh the browser.
     - Click **Select files** > Browse and select the previously downloaded CSV file.

 ## Working with data